identity-managed/website/content/blog/custom-attributes-in-entra-id-n﻿aming-conventions.md

 ![](/img/openextensions_examplename-small.png)

+A﻿lthough the documentation seems to suggest using a reverse FQDN followed by the extension name, much like in Java or .NET programming languages: com.snappyslackers.coordinates and in this way uniqueness usually happens.

 ## C﻿ustom Security Attributes

 C﻿ustom Security Attributes names start with the name of the AttributeSet and then an underscore and then the name of the attribute.
 In terms of naming conventions I like this the best.
 Since these are limited to your tenant they only need to be unique inside your tenant.